 Boda Borg @ Lough Key Forest & Activity Park

-Though not Sligo, Lough Key Forest & Activity Park in Boyle, Co.
+Though not in Sligo, Lough Key Forest & Activity Park in Boyle, Co.
 Roscommon is set in the grounds of the old King-Harman Estate on the shores of island studded Lough Key, and is well worth a detour.
-You can spend fun filled hours experiencing the quests in Boda Borg, a totally unique activity to Ireland, suitable for adults and children over 7 years and it’s completely weather independent!
+You can spend fun filled hours experiencing the quests in Boda Borg at Lough Key, a totally unique activity to Ireland, suitable for adults and children over 7 years and it’s completely weather independent!

 Arts and Crafts for Kids

 Sligo has a rich artistic and literary tradition, so why not play your part in continuing that tradition by engaging the children in creative activities?

 - Hullabaloo offer mobile ceramic painting/craft parties and workshops across Leitrim, Longford, Roscommon and Sligo.

 - The Model Sligo, home of The Niland Collection, is one of Ireland’s leading contemporary arts centres.
 It is a bright open airy space and is very welcoming to children.
 Its toddler programme, The Big Draw, and Art Trap programme for older children always book up quickly.
 They also show family films and have activity sheets to help younger visitors get the most from their visit.
 Bring your own crayons and paper to let children interpret the art works they have seen as they enjoy home baked treats and hot chocolate in the coffee shop at the end of their visit.